 - 1/4 cup butter (melted)

 - 1/4 cup water [cauliflower cooking liquid] (the water that the cauliflower cooked in)

 - to taste cheese (shredded, we use about 1/2 cup)

 - Bring a pot of water to the boil and cook the cauliflower for 10 minutes.

-- Sauté the onions, mushrooms, peppers and spinach together over a medium heat until cooked.
-About 10 minutes.
+- While the cauliflower cooks, sauté the onions, mushrooms, peppers and spinach together over a medium heat until cooked.
+Approximately 10 minutes.

-- Toss the cauliflower into a food processor and add the butter/garlic, cream and water.
+- Toss the cauliflower into a food processor and add the melted butter, garlic, cream and water.
 Blend until smooth.

-- Layer all the different elements in a 8x8" baking dish in the following order: cauliflower sauce, zucchini sheets, marinara, mushroom/pepper/spinach mix.
-And repeat until you run out of everything.
+- Layer all the different elements in a 8x8" baking dish in the following order: cauliflower sauce, zucchini slices, marinara sauce, mushroom/pepper/spinach mix.
+Repeat until you run out of everything.

-- Top with cheese and bake for 20 minutes and then slide it under the broiler for about 5 minutes.
+- Top with cheese and bake for 20 minutes and then broil for about 5 minutes.
 Until the cheese is golden and bubbly.